ybruce61414/Data-Structures/Linked_list/README.md

 ## Disadvantages of linked lists
 - Extra memory is required for a pointer holding the reference to the next node.
-- No element can be accessed randomly; it has to access each node sequentially.
+- No element can be accessed randomly; it has to access each node sequentially (time complexity is O(n)).
 - Reverse Traversing is difficult in linked list.

 ## Types of Linked Lists